How to Protect Your Family's Skin: A Parent's UV Safety Guide

 Children inherit their Fitzpatrick skin type from their parents' genetics — and a child's type determines their UV sensitivity just as much as an adult's.
 A Type I child burns dramatically faster than a Type IV child.

-Set each child's Fitzpatrick type in SunUp's Family Mode to get personalized recommendations.
+When using SunUp's "Plan for Someone Else" feature to check UV for your child, you'll enter their Fitzpatrick type to get personalized recommendations.
 You can assess your child's type using the same framework as adults:

 If you're uncertain, default to the lighter type option — it's better to overprotect.